roytang/blog/content/posts/2006/04/i-need-to-be-more-cunning.md

 url: /2006/04/i-need-to-be-more-cunning/
 ---

 Yesterday, the guard at my office building pissed me off quite a bit.
 He refused to let me in because I was wearing slippers!
-Since we dress casually on Saturdays, very so often I like to wear slippers to work, especially when I&'m feeling too lazy to put on socks.
+Since we dress casually on Saturdays, very so often I like to wear slippers to work, especially when I'm feeling too lazy to put on socks.
 They never gave me any trouble before, so I argued with the guard for a bit.
-Stubborn-headed, he still wouldn&'t let me in.
+Stubborn-headed, he still wouldn't let me in.
 I stalked off grumbling and got into a taxi home.
 (I came back later&#8230;that guard cost me like an hour and a half of my time and about three hundred pesos in taxi fare&#8230;)

 On hindsight, I let my being pissed off cloud my better judgement.
 What I should have done was: